About my Math & CS scientific research

 Research topics: Graph crossing number, structural and algorithmic

-This research direction - my favourite one, copes with the problem to draw a graph with the least possible number of edge crossings, which appears to be an unusually difficult algorithmic task.
+This research direction - my long-term favourite one, copes with the problem to draw a graph with the least possible number of edge crossings, which appears to be an unusually difficult algorithmic task.
 Our first interest is in finding good efficient approximation algorithms of the crossing number (some of which are even practically implementable, a quite rare case in this area).
 Besides that we deal with theoretical research of crossing-critical graphs, and with computational hardness questions related to this problem.
-We are now particularly looking at an approximate structural description of crossing-critical graphs, and on strengthening known algorithmic and hardness results on very special classes of graphs.
+We are now particularly looking at an approximate structural description of crossing-critical graphs, and on strengthening known algorithmic and hardness results on restricted classes of graphs.

-Key and/or recent publications:- 2023: Complexity of Anchored Crossing Number and Crossing Number of Almost Planar Graphs.
-Submitted (2023), 18 p.
+- 2025: Complexity of Anchored Crossing Number and Crossing Number of Almost Planar Graphs.
+In: MFCS, LIPiCS Vol. 345, Dagstuhl (2025), 59:1--59:17.
 URL: arxiv.org/abs/2306.03490.
+DOI 10.4230/LIPIcs.MFCS.2025.59.

 - 2022 (co-authors D. Bokal, Z. Dvořák, J. Leanos, B. Mohar, T. Wiedera): Bounded degree conjecture holds precisely for c-crossing-critical graphs with c <= 12.
 Combinatorica 42 (2022), 701--728.
 URL: arxiv.org/abs/1903.05363.
 DOI 10.1007/s00493-021-4285-3.